IntroQG/gradertools/README.md

 ## Grading student assignments

 Once, you have pulled GitHub repositories with `pull_student_repos.py`, you can autograde them using nbgrader.
 Notice, that most of our **exercises include also manual grading** such as checking that the students have answered to the questions, and commented their code etc.

+### Requirements

+This part requires nbgrader to be installed:

+ - `$ conda install -c conda-forge nbgrader`

 ### Grade assignments automatically